Morph Search

 You can use Morph search to find specific morphological constructions in any morphologically-tagged resource in your Logos library.

-Note: Available in packages Bronze and above.
+Note: Available in a Logos Max subscription and in the former Bronze Feature Set and above.

 Running a Morph Search